 1 cup pecan halves

 Pulse flour, salt, and chile flakes in a food processor until combined.
 Add cheese, butter, and cream; pulse until dough just holds together, about 10 seconds.
 Form dough into a disk and wrap in plastic wrap; chill 1 hour.

-Heat oven to 325°F. On a lightly floured surface, roll dough into a 10″ x 12″ rectangle about 1/8″ thick.
+Heat oven to 325°F. On a lightly floured surface, roll dough into two 10″ x 12″ rectangles about 1/8″ thick.
 Using a 2″ round cutter, cut out disks.
 Using a spatula, transfer disks to parchment paper-lined baking sheets; gather and reuse scraps.
 Lightly brush bottoms of pecan halves with egg white and press into tops of wafers.
 Bake until firm and crisp, about 15 minutes.
 Let cool completely before serving.